Kenny Clements

 Kenneth Henry Clements (born 9 April 1955 in Middleton, Lancashire) is an English former footballer who played as a defender in the Football League for Manchester City, in two spells, between 1971 and 1979 and between 1985 and 1988, Oldham Athletic, Bury and Shrewsbury Town, and was briefly player-manager of League of Ireland club Limerick.
 He made 282 appearances for Manchester City in all competitions, scoring twice.
 He was an unused substitute when Manchester City won the 1976 Football League Cup Final.

+Before beginning his playing career with Manchester City, Clements was an assistant groundsman at Maine Road.

 After retiring from football, Clements opened a driving school in the Oldham area, and resumed his interest in painting.
 He now works as a chauffeur for Manchester property tycoon Aneel Mussarat at MCR Property Ltd in Rusholme, Manchester, UK.